 The Router connects to the modem using the WAN port, meaning that you connect a network cable ( Usually CAT6 ) from the Modem’s LAN port to the Router’s WAN port to give your router internet access.

-َAll of the internet connections of the users are handled by the router.
-Routers use features such as firewall and NAT to protect the users and the local network from the potential dangers of the internet as a whole.
+َAll of the users internet connections are handled by the router.
+Routers use features such as firewall and NAT to protect the users and the local network from the potential dangers of the internet.

 Read More : Home Router Choosing Considerations